-The nurse, however, didn't notice Sasuke's impatience, and attempted to lead Sasuke to his bed, totally oblivious of all the signs that Sasuke could explode by any minute.
+The nurse, however, didn't notice Sasuke's impatience, and attempted to lead Sasuke to his bed, completely oblivious to the signs of Sasuke's growing anger.
 "Come on, just l-"

 "I TOLD YOU I AM FINE!"
 Sasuke screamed, his frustration finally hitting its peak.
 He just wanted to go out!
 All he wanted was some fresh air, some violence, and avenging his clan!
-Kami, was that too much to ask?!
+Was that too much to ask?!
 He slammed his hand into the wall.
-Were he in his normal body it may have left a crack, but as this was a younger, underdeveloped version of Naruto's body, the only thing his fist did was hurting like hell.
+If he had been in his normal body it may have left a crack, but as this was a younger, underdeveloped version of Naruto's body, the only thing his fist did was hurting like hell.

 The nurse flinched.
 Her colleagues had told her this boy could get a bit temperamental, but this?
 Knowing the stress wouldn't be good on Sasuke's condition, she didn't try to coax him into bed anymore.

 "Okay, I believe you," the nurse attempted to soothe him.
 She walked back to the cart and pulled the meal assigned to Sasuke out of it.
 "Here you are."
-She placed the meal on the boy's nightstand, knowing Sasuke himself would be to stubborn to go lie on his bed, and too weak to hold the meal and trying to stand at the same time.
+She placed the meal on the boy's nightstand, knowing Sasuke himself would be to stubborn to go lie on his bed, and too weak to hold the meal and keep his balance at the same time.

 As she finally left the room, Sasuke's legs gave out.
-With a thud, he came down to the ground, and he felt relieved she was gone.
-Though he was still livid at her for reasons he wasn't quite sure of. ...And reasons he preferred not to think about, he thought a moment later as a splitting headache came over him.
+Though he was still livid at her for reasons he wasn't quite sure of.

 He barely managed to climb onto his bed, his vision fading in and out.